Scaling laws in the stellar mass distribution and the transition to homogeneity: Summary and discussion

-The general conclusions is, of course, that the angular projection of the distribution of stellar mass reveals features not seen in the distribution of individual galaxies (the galaxy number distribution).
-These \Red{new} features are worth considering.

-The stellar mass distribution is a proxy for the distribution of baryonic matter (in spite of the fact that most baryons are not in stars).
-The scaling properties of the stellar mass distribution are very relevant because they are expected to be quite similar to those of the dark matter distribution.
-Indeed, \citet{Li-W} show that the bias of the stellar mass relative to the dark matter in $w(r_\mathrm{p})$ is approximately constant for $r_\mathrm{p} > 1.5\,h^{-1}$Mpc.
-Furthermore, \citet{I-SDSS} shows that the multifractal spectrum of the stellar mass obtained from SDSS-DR7 volume limited samples and the the multifractal spectrum of the dark matter distributions obtained from $N$-body simulations are fully compatible.

-The standard scaling law of galaxy clustering is the power-law correlation function with canonical exponent $\g=1.8$ and clustering length $r_0 \simeq 5\,h^{-1}$Mpc, which has been hardly altered for 50 years, since the early analyses of the galaxy-galaxy angular correlation function.
-The largest scaling ranges are still obtained with this method.
-In particular, the recent analysis of the angular correlation function by \citet{Wang-etal} achieves an impressive scaling range and essentially agrees with the standard law. \citeauthor{Li-W}' analysis of the projected correlation function $w(r_\mathrm{p})$ of stellar mass achieves an equally good scaling range and also agrees with the standard law.
+The standard scaling law of galaxy clustering is the power-law correlation function of galaxy positions, with canonical exponent $\g=1.8$ and clustering length $r_0 \simeq 5\,h^{-1}$Mpc, which dates back over 50 years, since the early analyses of the galaxy-galaxy angular correlation function $w(\th)$.
+We have shown that there are two important ingredients that are missing in most analyses of the galaxy distribution, namely, galaxy masses and relevant statistics other than the variance.
+Indeed, more important than the distribution of galaxy positions is the distribution of stellar mass, which is a proxy for the distribution of baryonic matter.
+Besides, statistics appropriate to describe strong galaxy clustering are the fractional moments, seldom employed.
+We have shown that a complete study of scaling laws of the distribution of stellar mass reveals novelties that are worth considering.